slatedocs/slate/source/index.md

 ```

 In the event that there is an error when setting up a trigger, a nil will be returned with the error message stored within the corresponding SenseSdkErrorPointer.

-## Conditional Elements

-A conditional element is an extra restriction that you can create for a trigger that must be satisfied.
-A condition must be paired with a trigger and cannot stand alone.

-Several conditions may be applied when creating any type of trigger through the FireTrigger class.
-All conditions applied to a trigger MUST be satisfied in order for the entire recipe to fire.

 # Recipes